Campr-Project-Management/on-premise/README.md

 =====
 1. Call up the URL `campr.local`in your web browser.
 2. Log in with your previously created user/ password.
-3. After successful login you will see your created workspace e.g. xxx.
+3. After successful login you will see your created workspace e.g. `workspace1`.
 Log in and create your first project!